dlrttbl/dlrttbl.github.io/README.md

 - `main/archivedpaths.txt`: A text file containing links to archived timetable CSV files.
 (These are hidden from the timetable dropdown but can be navigated to directly by URL or found in the dropdown by using /#archived.)
 - `main/active timetables/`: Directory containing active timetable CSV files.
 - `main/archived timetables/`: Directory containing archived timetable CSV files.
+- `main/serviceoverrides.txt`: A file used to override the current TfL API service status.

 ## paths.txt and archivedpaths.txt